Key Takeaways

 PIR sensors are a long-standing mechanism for motion detection for good reason.
 They are:

-- Affordable.
 PIR sensors are constructed of easily sourced materials and do not rely on sophisticated hardware.
-Indoor units can go for as little as $5-10 dollars
+Indoor units can cost as little as $5-10. - Easy-to-install

-- Easy-to-install.
-Ready out of the box, generally professional installation is not required
+Ready out of the box, generally professional installation is not required. - Energy-efficient

-- Energy-efficient.
-Due to the ‘passive’ nature of the PIR mechanism, little energy is consumed — around 1 watt-hour per day when on ‘standby’.
-For this reason, it is becoming more and more common for PIR sensors to be powered by solar energy
+Due to the ‘passive’ nature of the PIR mechanism, little energy is consumed — around one watt-hour per day when on ‘standby’.
+For this reason, it is becoming increasingly common for PIR sensors to be powered by solar energy. - Privacy

-- Privacy.
-As PIR sensors are only detecting changes in heat energy, there is no personal data collected through motion detection.
+As PIR sensors only detect changes in heat energy, no personal data is collected through motion detection.

-What Are Some of the common Applications of PIR sensors?
+What Are Some of the typical Applications of PIR sensors?

 PIR sensors have a range of applications including: